Introduction to the New Squatter Laws in Texas 2025 Session

 The 2025 legislative session introduced H.B.
 1076, which significantly changes how to evict squatters in Texas and prevents them from gaining legal protections.
 Here’s how it improves existing laws:

-By strengthening squatter laws in Texas, this bill ensures that landlords don’t have to fight unnecessary legal battles just to reclaim their own property.
+By strengthening Texas squatter laws, this bill ensures that landlords don’t have to fight unnecessary legal battles just to reclaim their own property.
 Squatters rights in Texas should no longer be a loophole that prevents landlords from protecting their investments.

 How to Evict Squatters in Texas Under the New Law